 Socrates’s ideas endured because his pupil, Plato, made Socrates the central character of his dialogues.
 Through these writings, the Socratic Method survived to become the core tenet of scientific reasoning for centuries.

-5. Plato – The Most Famous Ancient Greek Philosopher
+6. Plato – The Most Famous Ancient Greek Philosopher

 Alongside Socrates, Plato was a founding figure of Western thought.
-Born in 427 BC, Plato was a prolific writer.
+Born in 427 BCE, Plato was a prolific writer.
 Through books like the Republic and the Symposium and the founding of his Academy, Plato’s ideas survived to influence generations of thinkers.

+Plato theorized that a transcendent World of Ideas contained the perfect Forms of every object on Earth.
+When we see a table in our physical world, it is an imperfect copy of the Form of a table.
+To illustrate this, Plato used the “Allegory of the Cave”.
 A group of humans are imprisoned in a cave.
 Behind them blazes a fire that casts shadowy objects onto the wall in front of them while hiding the true Forms of the objects themselves.
 These illusions represent our fallible human senses, but Plato believed that our knowledge of Perfect Forms was also innate to us.
 It was only through reason that we could unlock this true knowledge.

 Plato believed that this contrast between the Ideal Forms and our imperfect copies also applied to concepts such as Goodness and Justice.
 Plato suggested that using reason to reveal the perfect Form of Goodness, instead of our imperfect copy, was the ultimate purpose of philosophy.

-6. Aristotle – The Greek Philosopher Who Tutored Alexander
+7. Aristotle – The Greek Philosopher Who Tutored Alexander

 At 17 years old, Aristotle studied under Plato at the Academy.
 After disagreeing with some of Plato’s ideas, Aristotle left to form his own school, the Lyceum.
 He also tutored Alexander the Great and was one of the first ancient Greek philosophers to have his ideas translated into Arabic.